|Price||$4.16/mo on a 1-Year Plan|

 VPN use remains legal, despite Denmark having the legal authority of restricting online access.
 Yet, I would not trust Unlocator to keep my identity and information private!

-If you go a little in-depth into our review below, you will realize that Unlocator literally sucks at keeping your identity hidden.
+Yes, Unlocator does store logs and they have not been independently audited either.
+The provider sucks at keeping your identity hidden.
 They do not provide any privacy to consumers since they use a Smart DNS system, which does not add encryption to your network connection.

 The Unlocator Hybrid that includes the VPN offering does not mitigate these issues concerning privacy, and the worst bit is the provider even admits to keeping usage logs, which according to them are removed within 24 hours of the termination of a session, but how can we ever know?